Judge orders Seattle to stop using tear gas during protests

 “The city must allow for freedom of speech and freedom of assembly, and it must address police accountability and excessive use of force,” Storms said in a statement.

-The ruling came as hundreds gathered in the Seattle rain and some businesses temporarily closed in response to Black Lives Matter Seattle-King County’s call for a statewide general strike.
+The ruling came as massive crowds marched in the rain and some businesses temporarily closed in response to a call from Black Lives Matter Seattle-King County to launch a statewide general strike.

+“As tens of thousands of people were gathering today to march silently and in solidarity against police brutality and misconduct, the U.S. District Court affirmed their right to protest, free from state violence.
+That is a victory for today,” the group said in a statement.

-The organization encouraged supporters not go to work or to work from home and to take time to learn about local elected officials and issues.
+Black Lives Matter encouraged supporters not go to work or to work from home Friday and to learn about local elected officials and issues.
+Organizers have demands for the city, county and state that include cutting at least $100 million from the Seattle police budget, ending cash bail and declaring racism a public health crisis.

-A silent march was meant to “honor those lost to police brutality and institutionalized racism,” with the silence also helping slow the spread of the coronavirus.
+Durkan tweeted that she and the police chief participated in the march, saying Best and her Police Department leaders have been working “incredibly hard to adjust and improve every day.”

+Washington State Patrol Chief John Batiste also said Friday his personnel will stop using gas until further notice, particularly amid the pandemic.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.